KILTprotocol/docs/docs/develop/06_contribute.md

 A more agile and lightweight process to receive rewards for contributing to the KILT Protocol are tips.
 Even though the funds also come from the Treasury, the procedure is more hands-down.
-The major difference compared to Treasury proposals is that for Tips, determining the bounty amount is part of the course of tipping.
+The major difference compared to Treasury proposals is that for tips, determining the bounty amount is part of the course of tipping.
 In other words, the final tip amount is not clear beforehand and the group of pre-determined stakeholders comes to consensus on how much should be paid.
 Eventually, the median of proposed tips will be awarded from the Treasury.
 Currently, the tippers include all Council members and other core code contributors.